 Our principal sources of liquidity include cash on hand, cash generated from operations, borrowings under new and existing financing arrangements, and the issuance of additional equity securities by Yield Inc. as appropriate given market conditions.
-As described in Note 9, Long-Term Debt, our financing arrangements consist of the revolving credit facility, the notes, intercompany borrowings with Yield Inc. and project-level financings for our various assets.
+As described in Note 8, Long-Term Debt to our unaudited consolidated financial statements for the three months ended March 31, 2015 and Note 9, Long-term Debt, to our audited consolidated financial statements, for the year ended December 31, 2014, our financing arrangements consist of the revolving credit facility, the notes, intercompany borrowings with Yield Inc. and project-level financings for our various assets.

-In connection with the Yield Inc. initial public offering, as further described in Note 1, Nature of Business, Yield LLC and its direct wholly owned subsidiary, Yield Operating LLC, entered into a senior secured revolving credit facility, which provided a revolving line of credit of \$60 million.
+In connection with the Yield Inc. initial public offering, as further described in Note 1, Nature of Business, to our audited consolidated financial statements for the year ended December 31, 2014, Yield LLC and its direct wholly owned subsidiary, Yield Operating LLC, entered into a senior secured revolving credit facility, which provided a revolving line of credit of \$60 million.
 On April 25, 2014, we amended the revolving credit facility to increase the available line of credit to \$450 million and extend its maturity to April 2019.
 The revolving credit facility can be used for cash or for the issuance of letters of credit.

-As described in Note 9, Long-Term Debt, during the first quarter of 2014, Yield Inc. issued \$345 million of 3.50% Convertible Notes.
-The proceeds from the issuance were loaned to Yield Operating LLC under an intercompany borrowing arrangements in order to fund the purchase of the 2014 Drop Down Assets.
+As described in Note 9, Long-Term Debt to our audited consolidated financial statements for the year ended December 31, 2014, during the first quarter of 2014, Yield Inc. issued \$345 million of 3.50% Convertible Notes.
+The proceeds from the issuance were loaned to Yield Operating LLC under an intercompany borrowing arrangements in order to fund the purchase of the Acquired ROFO Assets.
 In addition, on August 5, 2014, Yield Operating LLC issued \$500 million of Old Notes, and used the proceeds to fund the acquisition of the Alta Wind Portfolio.
 The Old Notes bear interest at 5.375% and mature in 2024.